Clint1080/mi_tech_challenge/README.md

 ```

 4. In the terminal navigate the server folder of this project and run this command to import the seed data I have provided.

    ```
    psql mi_challenge < seed.sql
    ```

+5. You should be all setup and going now.

 # Trying out new architecture